-NTMWD will schedule a post-construction inspection once the facility is complete to ensure compliance with the shoreline lease and use agreement.
+NTMWD will schedule a post-construction inspection once the facility is complete to ensure compliance with the Shoreline Lease and Use Agreement.
 If a deficiency is found, the applicant will be advised of what needs to be corrected and a re-inspection will be scheduled.

-Upon a satisfactory post-construction inspection, NTMWD will countersign the agreement and provide a copy to the applicant.
-This agreement also identifies the expiration date.
+A Certificate of Compliance will be issued upon a satisfactory post-construction inspection and will establish the term and expiration date for the renewal process.
+A Record of Agreement will be signed by NTMWD and the applicant(s) and will be filed by NTMWD in the official Fannin County records.
 NTMWD will provide the applicant with authorization tags to display on the authorized facility or activity area (e.g., vegetation modification area).

-Any facility that fails post-construction inspection(s) and is not adequately corrected in a timely manner will be removed by the applicant and the disturbed area returned to pre-construction conditions.
+Any facility that fails the post-construction inspection(s) and is not adequately corrected in a timely manner will be removed by the applicant and the disturbed area returned to pre-construction conditions.